 Knowing how to approach your studies is equally as important as knowing what's in the WSET 2 exam.
 So before we guide you through the topics you need to know, here are three essential study tips.

 A cautionary tale: You will not pass if you rely on cramming.
 Give it a go, if you dare.
 The WSET 2 will have your ass for breakfast.
-There are simply too many facts to learn—too many wine regions, grape varieties, tasting terminologies, winemaking concepts, etc.—and you CANNOT do this in a matter of days.
+There are simply too many facts to learn: too many wine regions, grape varieties, tasting terminologies, winemaking concepts, etc.

 Tip 2: Review the relevant material before class